W-Seath/W-Seath.github.io/merton_model.md

 ## Python constructions of Brownian motion, and a Poisson Process

 **Project description:** The aim of this mini-project is to develop efficient python functions for Brownian motion and for the poisson process used in Robert C Merton's jump diffusion model.
 Utilising mostly numpy and pandas libraries, with the output being a pandas series object.
-Both the fineness of the infinitesimal approximation and the length of the process are taken as inputs, to allow a user to balance efficiency and accuracy depending on their needs.
+Both the fineness of the infinitesimal approximation and the length of the process are taken as inputs, to allow a user to balance efficiency and accuracy depending on their needs (this page is still a work in progress).

 ### 1. Brownian Motion